-Tombstone Valley & the winter home of the famous Porcupine caribou herd.
-This region will be directly impacted by the proposed MacKenzie Valley Gas Pipeline.
+MacKenzie Valley & the Rouge Mountains.
+This region will be directly impacted by trhe proposed MacKenzie Valley Gas Pipeline.
 The pipeline will bring gas from the Beaufort Seato to fuel the energy need if the Alberta Tar Sands.

 Garth Lenz

 Garth Lenz is an editorial and fine art photographer based on the west coast of Canada.
 Though originally trained as a classical pianist, Lenz turned to his other lifelong passion, photography, shortly after completing his bachelors degree in Piano Performance.